blockchyp/blockchyp-go/README.md

 **Third Party Gift Card Networks**

 BlockChyp does not currently provide any native support for other gift card platforms beyond importing gift card liability.
-We do have a white listing system however that be used support your own custom gift card implementations.
+We do have a white listing system that can be used to support your own custom gift card implementations.
 We have a security review process before we allow a BIN range to be white listed, so contact support@blockchyp.com if you need to white list a BIN range.